10 Horror Movies You Need To Watch On Hulu Right Now

-Halloween brings horror binging where you can find it.
-If you don’t want to stay decade-specific with the 1980s and ’90s, Hulu has got you covered.
-The streaming service its reputation with its TV offerings, but it’s quietly turned into a fine place to watch movies, horror movies included.
+Although Netflix definitely has the superior selection of Horror choices, Hulu has got you covered on some unique titles too.
+The streaming service built its reputation with its TV offerings, but it’s quietly turned into a fine place to watch movies.
 We didn’t have to look too hard to find some scary must-sees, from bona fide classics to cult favorites.
 So here are the 10 best horror movies on Hulu right now.

-Related: The 10 Scariest Shows On Netflix Right Now
+Related: The 15 Best Thrillers On Netflix Right Now, Ranked

 Children Of The Corn (1984)